 Tea with Mum has a guest post: July 2020 update

-It is perhaps difficult to understand, but this is still Tea with Mum’s first and only guest post.
+It is perhaps difficult to understand, but this was still Tea with Mum’s first and only guest post.
 While it is something I could have put more effort into pursuing – and then you would have had more posts about the fact that Tea with Mum has a guest post – it is not something we have focused on until now.

 Part of it is the fear – it is difficult to put yourself out there and ask other bloggers to share your tale.
 I tell myself that I’m not ready to guest post frequently – we’re still trying to build up our followers here and our expertise.
 However, arguably we should focus more on guest posting specifically to build up our readership.
 It is a fine line to walk and a bit of a double-edged sword, really.

-That said, if you have a blog and there is a topic that you know we write about and you are looking for a guest blogger, please let us know.
+If you have a blog and there is a topic that you know we write about and you are looking for a guest blogger, please let us know.
 We are very excited about turning our ONLY Tea with Mum guest post into a more frequent event.
 We don’t want that post getting lonely…